 The above history plus copies of La Cloche scenes have been put in Domtar’s Time Capsule which will be sealed for the next 100 years.

-The 40th Annual La Cloche Art Show will be at the Whitefish Falls Community Centre from June 30 to July 9, 11 a.m. to 5 p.m. daily.
-The Distinguished Artist for 2017 will be announced in 2017.
+The 43rd Annual La Cloche Art Show will be at the Whitefish Falls Community Centre from July 4 to July 12, 11 a.m. to 5 p.m. daily.
+The Distinguished Artist for 2019 was Marcie Breit.